Comey: ‘Real sloppiness’ in Russia probe but no misconduct

 The inspector general, he added, “did not find misconduct by FBI personnel, did not find political bias, did not find illegal conduct.”
 The significant mistakes the inspector general identified are “not something to sneeze at” but also not evidence of intentional misconduct, Comey said.

-Comey said in retrospect that he was wrong when he told an interviewer last year that the applications to the secretive Foreign Intelligence Surveillance Court were handled in a “thoughtful, responsible way.”
+Comey said in retrospect that he was wrong when he said last year that the applications to the secretive Foreign Intelligence Surveillance Court were handled in a “thoughtful, responsible way.”

 “I was overconfident in the procedures that the FBI and Justice had built over 20 years.
 I thought they were robust enough.
 It’s incredibly hard to get a FISA.
 I was overconfident in those,” Comey said Sunday.